Skip to main content

 Embeddings

-SOAT uses Ollama by default for generating vector embeddings.
+SOAT uses Ollama by default for generating vector embeddings, and also supports OpenAI and Amazon Bedrock.

 VariableDefaultDescription